IvanDLar/MOVU-Docs/wiki/User Stories.md

 **Verification**

 - VA191 When a change operation is made within the account send notification
+  - IM - In App Messaging

 - VA192 When requesting a driving test send notification
+  - IM - In App Messaging

 - VA193 When requesting a quote send notification
+  - IM - In App Messaging

 - VA194 When trying to purchase a vehicle send a notification.
+  - IM - In App Messaging

 - VA195 Request a test drive and have a notice sent by email
+  - IM - In App Messaging

 - VA196 Confirm a vehicle purchase and have confirmation sent to the email
+  - IM - In App Messaging

 **Priority:** Medium